iipc/awesome-web-archiving/README.md

 * [Brozzler](https://github.com/internetarchive/brozzler) (Stable) - A distributed web crawler (爬虫) that uses a real browser (chrome or chromium) to fetch pages and embedded urls and to extract links.

+* [Chronicler](https://github.com/CGamesPlay/chronicler) (In Development) - Web browser with record and replay functionality.

 * [Crawl](https://git.autistici.org/ale/crawl) (Stable) - A simple web crawler in Golang.

 * [crocoite](https://github.com/promyloph/crocoite) (In Development) - Crawl websites using headless Google Chrome/Chromium and save resources, static DOM snapshot and page screenshots to WARC files.